tnpestana/TnpMidiSynthesiser/README.md

 # Pesto's First Synthesiser

-I am learning DSP and MIDI handling by gradually stacking functionality on this main synthesiser project.
+Learning DSP and MIDI handling by gradually stacking functionality on this main synthesiser project.

 ## Building